nomad-coe/WP3-Cc4s/README.md

 ### The CoulombVertex files

-A short description of the definition of the CoulombVertex can be found [](here).
+A short description of the definition of the CoulombVertex can be found [https://manuals.cc4s.org/user-manual/objects/CoulombVertex.html#ID-CoulombVertex](here).

 ### The EigenEnergies files

-A short description of the definition of the EigenEerngies can be found [](here).
-We assume that these eigenenergies correspond to Hartree-Fock one-electron energies.
+A short description of the definition of the EigenEerngies can be found [https://manuals.cc4s.org/user-manual/objects/EigenEnergies.html](here).
+We assume that these energies correspond to Hartree-Fock one-electron energies.

 ### Example input files